apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**What’s open and closed New Year’s Eve and New Year’s Day 2024**
+**Florida State football's Orange Bowl challenge: Motivation**

-You can read more about it [here](https://www.cnn.com/2023/12/30/business/whats-open-and-closed-new-years-eve-and-new-years-day-2023/index.html).
+You can read more about it [here](https://www.espn.com/college-football/story/_/id/39205397/college-football-orange-bowl-florida-state-georgia).

 ## Requirements
 - Python 3.8